-In infants with moderate HIE clinically (Sarnat & Sarnat grade 2), a severely abnormal EEG does suggest a poor prognosis ^[4].
-However, spontaneous recovery of aEEG patterns that were severely abnormal in the first hours of life is not uncommon ^[5] and such an early aEEG may reflect dysfunction that can resolve rather than permanent injury.
-In the study of van Rooij et al.^[6], a small group of infants (6/65=9%) with a severely abnormal aEEG background trace at <6 hrs of birth, achieved recovery to a continuous normal background pattern within the first 24 hours (61% of whom survived without, or with only mild, disability).
+In infants with moderate HIE clinically (Sarnat & Sarnat grade 2), a severely abnormal EEG does suggest a poor prognosis [4].
+However, spontaneous recovery of aEEG patterns that were severely abnormal in the first hours of life is not uncommon [5] and such an early aEEG may reflect dysfunction that can resolve rather than permanent injury.
+In the study of van Rooij et al.[6], a small group of infants (6/65=9%) with a severely abnormal aEEG background trace at <6 hrs of birth, achieved recovery to a continuous normal background pattern within the first 24 hours (61% of whom survived without, or with only mild, disability).

-Table 4 provides a guide to the prognostic interpretation of aEEG in hypoxic ischaemic encephalopathy in the absence of antiepileptic medication 3,13,15
+Table 4 provides a guide to the prognostic interpretation of aEEG in hypoxic ischaemic encephalopathy in the absence of antiepileptic medication $^{3,13,15}$

-Age at interpretation CFM tracing Prognosis
+Age at CFM tracing Prognosis

-6 hours Continuous with Sleep wake cycling Good prognosis - Consider rewarming if child not encephalopathic
+interpretation

-Discontinuous High chance of cerebral recovery and normal outcome if recovers by 12 hours
+6 hours Discontinuous High chance of cerebral recovery and

+normal outcome if recovers by 12 hours

 Burst suppression Risk of poor outcome.
-If normal by 12- 24 hours chance of good outcome (61% mild or no disability)
+If normal by 12-

+24 hours chance of good outcome (61%

+mild or no disability)

 Low voltage/Flat trace Severely abnormal outcome

 48 hours Continuous with SWC by High probability of good outcome

 36 hours 97% if clinically moderate

 encephalopathy

 91% if mod- severe encephalopathy

 75% if clinically severe encephalopathy

 Burst suppression High probability of severe

 Flat trace neurodevelopmental impairment or

 Low voltage death

 73% if clinically moderate

 encephalopathy

 89% if moderate- severe

 encephalopathy

 96% if clinically severe encephalopathy